fbpx

 Explain how the solution stacks up against the original goals and objectives.
 It’s possible that none of the solutions fit perfectly, especially if budget is constrained.
 It’s up to the business owner to make the final decision.

 I hope you find this useful.
-If you’d like any further guidance please contact us [email protected].
+If you’d like any further guidance please contact us info@getskore.com.

 Project management vs. process is there such a thing ?